vaadin/incubator-paginator-flow/README.md

-# Incubator Password Strength for Flow
+# Incubator Paginator for Flow

-Incubator Password Strength for Flow is a UI component add-on for Vaadin 10.
+Incubator Paginator for Flow is a UI component add-on for Vaadin 10.

 ## License & Author

 This Add-on is distributed under [Commercial Vaadin Add-on License version 3](http://vaadin.com/license/cval-3) (CVALv3).
 For license terms, see LICENSE.txt.

-Incubator Password Strength is written by Vaadin Ltd.
+Incubator Paginator is written by Vaadin Ltd.

 ## Setting up for development: